philbowles/h4plugins/docs/h4wifi.md

 // Command and control
 void change(string ssid,string psk); // connect to new SSID
-void forceAP(); // performs factoryReset and boots into AP Mode void clear(); // erase any previoulsy stored credentials - think: "factory reset" void host() // change device name.
+void startAP(); // DOES IT??? performs factoryReset and boots into AP Mode void clear(); // erase any previoulsy stored credentials - think: "factory reset" void host() // change device name.
 Causes a reboot
 ```